MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Utility/Invoke-RestMethod.md

 ### -ResponseHeadersVariable

-Creates a Response Headers Dictionary and saves it in the value of the specified variable.
-The keys of the dictionary will contain the field names of the Response Header returned by the web server and the values will be the respective field values.
+Creates a variable containing a Response Headers Dictionary.
+Enter a variable name without the dollar sign (`$`) symbol.
+The keys of the dictionary contain the field names and values of the Response Header returned by the web server.

 This feature was added in PowerShell 6.0.0.